docsobral/MailGuardian/README.md

 Sends the template on a bucket to all recipients.
 Recipient list should be surrounded by quotation marks and separated by commas e.g. ', '.

+-m will mail the Marketo compatible HTML.

 ### import \[-m] \<name\>

 Downloads the projects files from the supabase bucket.

+-m will download the Marketo compatible HTML.

 ## Usage